 Indiana Bill Cavalier, Artist and Illustrator / Man of 1000 Words

 Indy’s illustrations set the entire tone for the NASCRAG visual experience.
 Players interpret their characters and their place in our event by the images Indy creates.
-He has illustrated almost every publication in the two decade history of NASCRAG (since FEZ III).
+He has illustrated almost every publication in the four decade history of NASCRAG (since FEZ III).
 Besides the 25-30 illustrations for our tournaments, Indy also creates the T-shirts and banners each year.

 Doug Moore, Master of Ceremonies / Marshal

 Tom uses his skills as a professional actor and improviser to entertain the crowds while he gets them organized in the marshaling area.
 Without Tom, well, gosh, we wouldn’t know which tables to go to (of course *finding* the tables is still an uncertain proposition).

 Buster, Goat Boy

 At Gen Con, while Tom marshals the players into teams, Buster is the one wandering through the crowds, collecting their event tickets, and handing out the paper work.
 This activity has become known as “Bustering”.